 Links between job task and chemical exposure

 Haz-Map is an occupational toxicology database designed to link jobs with hazardous job tasks, which then are linked to occupational diseases and their symptoms.
-The 1149 chemical and biological agents in the database are linked to industrial processes and non-occupational activities.
+More than 1100 chemical and biological agents in the database are linked to industrial processes and non-occupational activities.
 Linkage indicates the potential for exposure to the agent.

 Links to links